mandymccabe/Final_Project/README.md

 ### Further Refinement
 Continued refinement of the Machine Learning Model could be done by creating a combined over/under sampling test.
 SMOTEENN combines the oversampling of SMOTE with the undersampling of Edited Nearest Neighbor to create a more refined and accurate machine learning model.

+The dataset used had just over 1000 rows of data which is not a large amount for machine learning.
+Adding more data points could help to improve the model's performance.
+Additionally, the responses for "very liberal" and "very conservative" comprised a very small portion of the dataset.
+Getting more respondents from those political class could help to strengthen their classification.

 ## Visualization
 - Interactive Tableau Dashboard: